The stages of brewing beer

 The reduction of butane-2,3-dione occurs sequentially; first to form 3-hydroxybutanone and then butane-2,3-diol.
 The reduction of pentane-2,3-dione is also sequential; unlike butane-2,3-dione, pentane-2,3-dione is unsymmetrical, therefore, on reduction, two structural isomers are formed depending on which ketone is reduced first.
 Note that both hydroxy-ketone isomers form the same reduced product (pentane-2,3-diol).

 Once conditioning is complete the yeast is removed by filtration through porous rock.
 Yeast that has been used in the beer making process is then sold as baker's yeast (yeast used as a leavening agent for bread-making and baking), as bedding for growing mushrooms, in ethanol fuel and as a feeding supplement for livestock due to its high protein and vitamin B levels.

 The beer is then packaged and sold.
 An important step in the packaging process is the addition of CO2, under pressure, resulting in the formation of beer foam.
 For the stability of the packaged beer, it is important to ensure there is no oxygen in the beer containers, as we will see later.

 Historically, beer has faded in and out of popularity.
 For example, it was a necessity in medieval society due to the practicality of drinking beer over dirty water, while it is currently outlawed in the Middle East.
-But the current trend in increasing production levels, suggest the world’s fondness for beer isn't going to fade anytime soon.
+But the current trend in increasing production levels suggests the world’s fondness for beer isn't going to fade anytime soon.

-See below for a set images that summarise the key stages of brewing beer (that include the chemical structures above).
+See in the downloads section below for a set of images that summarise the key stages of brewing beer (that include the chemical structures above).

 Finally, a toast